Mustachedom/md-metaldetecting/readme.md

   - adjust what you will like.

 **Step 4:**
-- move the folder bostra_metaldetector to the standalone folder of your server
+- move the folder bostra_metaldetector to the standalone folder of your server.
+This should act as any other script :)